 I've used Perl since 1998.
 In that time, I've done more things than I can remember.
 You can, of course, see the striations of history in my CPAN directory as well as in my Github repository, but that's not everything.

-I've written copiously about Perl since 2000 or so, and I was the second public user of the PerlMonks website.
-(I think I'm the user with the oldest currently active account.)
+I've written copiously about Perl since 2000 or so, and I was the second public user of the PerlMonks website, though I am no longer active there.

 February 2009 - present

 The book Modern Perl and website Modern Perl Books track what some people refer to as the "Perl Renaissance" or "Perl Enlightenment", where we seek to take advantage of the strengths of the language and the community and use our experience to improve the way we write software.

 The CPAN module Modern::Perl offers a complementary opinion.

 I have contributed several patches to the Perl 5 language.
 Many of them

 were tests for core libraries in the Perl 5.8.0 period.
 Several of them